MrJanHorak/deplaying_Django_app_to_fly.io/README.md

 For detailed documentation, see https://fly.dev/docs/django/
 ```

+Scroll up and copy and save the database information to add to your local .env if you want to connect to the same database on your local machine as you continue to work on your app.

 During the process, the SECRET_KEY and DATABASE_URL will be automatically set to be used on your production deployment.
 Those are the only ones we need at the moment but if you have any other secrets, [check here how to set them](https://fly.io/docs/reference/secrets/#setting-secrets).
 You can also list all your application secret names: